bootladder/blog/jekyll/_posts/2018-04-22-jenkins-job-dsl.md

   * remote URL of git repo
   * Bitbucket, Github, Slack webhooks
   * shell snippet for processing the output of a build

+Looks like all the above is supported.
+What I don't like is:
+* To edit job definitions, must edit the seed job
+  * To solve this, I'll need to put the Job DSL script in the filesystem
+* After editing job definitions, must re-generate the jobs
+  * With the Job DSL script in the filesystem, I'll be editing the job in the filesystem, maybe without jenkins open.
+    I can put a timer on the job trigger.
+I should be able to stick a shell script in there which I can execute after editing, which should run the job to generate all the jobs.